 The Atomic Energy Act [1A-3] was promulgated December 23, 1959, right after the Federal Republic of Germany had officially renounced any use of atomic weapons.
-Originally, its scope of application was restricted to the Federal Republic of Germany within the boundaries prior to 1990 and to the Land Berlin.
+Since then, it has been updated and amended several times.

 In Germany, the legislation and its execution must also take into account any binding requirement from regulations of the European Union.
-With respect to radiation protection there are, e.g., the EURATOM Basic Safety Standards [1F-18] for the protection of the health of workers and the general public against the dangers arising from ionising radiation.
+With respect to radiation protection there are, e.g. the EURATOM Basic Safety Standards [1F-18] for the protection of the health of workers and the general public against the dangers arising from ionising radiation.
 These were issued on the basis of Article 30 ff. of the EURATOM Treaty [1F-1].
 In accordance with Article 77 ff. of the EURATOM Treaty, any utilisation of ores, source material and special fissile material is subject to surveillance by the European Atomic Energy Community.